Questions? Call or text anytime πŸ“ž 818-446-9627

 Honoring Your Loss

-In the absence of public mourning rituals, creating your own private, meaningful ways to honor your loss can be powerful in the healing process.
-This validates your experience and gives your grief a place to be expressed.
+In the absence of public mourning rituals, creating your own private ways to honor your loss can be powerful.
+Some possibilities:

 Navigating Grief as a Couple

 Partners commonly grieve on different timelines and in different ways.
 One may need to talk constantly while the other processes internally and silently.
-Neither way is wrong, but these differences can create distance if not navigated with care.
+Neither way is wrong, but these differences can create distance if not navigated carefully.

 Remember you're a team.
-This loss happened to both of you, and navigating the aftermath together can ultimately bring you closer.
+This loss happened to both of you, and navigating it together can ultimately bring you closer.

 Finding Community

 Support groups, whether online or in-person, can be lifelines.
 In these spaces, your grief is instantly understood.
-You don't have to explain or justify feelings.
-You can share your story and hear others share theirs, breaking the painful cycle of silence and isolation.
-You realize, perhaps for the first time, that you're not alone.
+You don't have to explain or justify your feelings.
+You can share your story and hear others share theirs, breaking the painful cycle of silence.

-Organizations like Postpartum Support International offer online support groups and a helpline that can connect you with compassionate care and community that understands.
+Postpartum Support International (PSI) offers online support groups and a warmline that can connect you with compassionate care and community that understands.

 Why Specialized Care Matters